Are you an adviser? Go to Unbiased Pro

 You can access your pension pot in a number of ways from the age of 55 (although this age is increasing in the future).

 Money paid into your pension qualifies for tax relief, which has the effect of boosting it by 25% (or more if you pay higher rate tax).
-Growth is also free of tax.
-This makes your pension a very powerful way to maximise your retirement savings.
+Your pension wealth is also protected from capital gains tax (CGT) and dividend tax, making it a powerful way to maximise your retirement savings.

 Find out more about how pensions work.